 Carrot Cake Cinnamon Rolls combine the pillowy softness of cinnamon rolls with the warm flavors of carrot cake, and the result is the most perfect springtime pastry.

 Guys, I did something.
 I was nervous about how it would turn out, but sometimes in the kitchen, as in life, you just have to take risks.

 Luckily for us, the risk paid off big time.

 Yes.
 I combined two of my very favorite baked goods – cinnamon rolls and carrot cake – into one.
 The marriage of these two is seriously a match made in heaven.

-I’ll get a recipe for carrot cake on here sometime, but this past weekend I could not contain my mad scientist idea to combine the spiced flavors of carrot cake with the warm, gooey, comfort-anytime meal better known as cinnamon rolls.
+I have a recipe for a single layer carrot cake already, but this past weekend I could not contain my mad scientist idea to combine the spiced flavors of carrot cake with the warm, gooey, comfort-anytime meal better known as cinnamon rolls.
 You can’t be unhappy when you have cinnamon rolls, it’s just a fact.
 So really, this recipe is like a giant bear hug to you.
 And it’s perfect to share that bear hug with those you love for Easter brunch!

 I adapted this recipe from my version of the classic: Cinnamon Rolls with Cream Cheese Icing.
 It’s the easiest cinnamon roll recipe I’ve ever made, in that it doesn’t require kneading, and the dough is made in a Dutch oven!
 No mixer necessary, just a wooden spoon and a rolling pin.
 That’s the kind of baking I like.